franktcao/franktcao.github.io/_posts/2019-08-29-web_scraping.md

 markdown:           kramdown
 ---

-This job search has been a bit more difficult than orginally anticipated.
+This job search has been a bit more difficult than originally anticipated.
 There is a large overlap between what is done in physics and what is done in data science.
 Unfortunately, the vocabulary is not quite compatible.
 So I decided that the best way to showcase my abilities (while keeping them in practice) is to scrape job postings to see what is desired in industry.